med-el-hamidi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that prints the absolute path name of the current working directory.
+0-current_working_directory contains a script that prints the absolute path name of the current working directory.